Updated 3/28/2023

 THE VIDEOPOEMS

 Since 1992, I have been crafting numerous short "videopoems" using text by Blake, Rilke, Neruda, H.D., Rimbaud, Plath, & others, as well as, many short experimental works and music videos.
-Almost all my work was made in collaboration with many others.
+Almost all my work was made in collaboration with others.
 I am especially grateful for support from and inspiration with the multi-talented Sylvi Alli (since 1990) and my features editor, Chris Odell (from 2000-2015).
 So far, all my movies have been self-funded and/or co-produced with peers; I have avoided applying for grants.
 Each of my features take anywhere from four to twelve months, from concept to final cut.
 When some folks discover my films they sometimes ask, “which one should I should I watch first?.
 Read the descriptions, look at the images, choose one that speaks to you.
 I only ask that you don't watch my movies on the f*cking phone.
-I like reading responses to my films and if you are so inclined, send them to me at: verticalsource@gmail.com
+I appreciate reading responses to my films.
+If you are so inclined, send them to me at: verticalsource@gmail.com

 truly,